drazenz/vue-google-api/README.md

+# Note

+Fork used to make some hacky changes in the library so I could use it for Sign in with Google at [blogboard.io](https://blogboard.io).

 # vue-google-api

 This vue 2 plugin is a wrapper for the script needed to do client side operations with Google APIs and Google authentication.